spelunky-fyi/Playlunky/README.md

   </a>
 </p>

 This is mainly a personal playground to learn the tricks and trades of video game reverse engineering/hacking.
-It currently is only a wrapper around launching Spelunky 2 with an injected dll which loads resources from disk but hopefully will become more in the future.
+It currently is only a wrapper around launching Spelunky 2 with an injected dll which loads resources from disk and injects ScyllaHide but hopefully will become more in the future.

 ## Build